TiempoArgentino/ta-textrank-keyword-generator-api/readme.md

+Español

+Este plugin fue desarrollado como parte de una estrategia Open Source para medios de todo el mundo basada en el CMS Wordpress.
+Haciendo click en este enlace se puede encontrar más información sobre el proyecto, así como las lista de plugins que complementan a este para tener un sitio completamente funcional.

+English

+This plugin was developed as part of an Open Source strategy for worldwide media based on the CMS WordPress.
+By clicking on this link you can find more information about the project, as well as the list of complements that complement it to have a fully functional site.

 # CONTENT BALANCER REST API

 This API extracts keywords from text.
 The algorithm uses a neural network specifically designed for natural language processing.